ms/buildtogether.tech/src/communicate.md

 ## Other Ways to Communicate

 Issues are the best way to keep track of where you are, but there are lots of other ways the team can and should communicate.
-These can be <span i="communication!synchronous">synchronous</span>, like chat and video calls, or
+These can be [% i "communication!synchronous" %]synchronous[% /i %], like chat and video calls, or
-<span i="communication!asynchronous">asynchronous</span>, like issues and
+[% i "communication!asynchronous" %]asynchronous[% /i %], like issues and
 email.
 The former are better for quick back-and-forth and for maintaining social connections, but they can also be a constant stream of interruptions, which lowers productivity (<a section="important"/>).
 Synchronous tools also tend to bias